peteromallet/Advisable/README.md

 by two environment variables `ADMIN_USERNAME` and `ADMIN_PASSWORD`.

 ## Database
-The data for the application originates from an airtable database. **It is vital that the airtable database column names are not changed as this will break the mapping between the local database and airtable.**
+The data for the application is synced with an airtable database. **It is vital that the airtable database column names are not changed as this will break the mapping between the local database and airtable.**
 The data can be synced to the local database using the command.